Selling A House With Unpermitted Work In Washington

 • Finishing a basement

-• Adding an extra room, kitchen extension, or bathroom
+• Adding an extra room, a kitchen extension, or a bathroom

 • Removing a load-bearing wall